sadab-halim/Interview-Questions/README.md

 ## Linux Commands
 - ls: it lists files and directories
 - grep: this finds text in a file.
-The grep command searches through many files at a time to find a piece of text you are looking for.
+The grep command searches through many files at a time to find a piece of text we are looking for.
 - sudo:
 - pwd: print working directory
 - mv: move